Robin-WZQ/AMDET/README.md

 The defender ***DO NOT*** have the knowledge of:

 1. the trigger and corresponding target.
-2. downstream tasks.
+2. downstream tasks or classifier.
 3. pre-training dataset.

-Our defense involves both detection and mitigation, requiring only less than ***7 min*** to scan the pretrained encoders.
+Our defense involves both detection and mitigation, requiring only less than ***6 min*** to scan the pretrained encoders.

 ## 🔥 News

-- [2025/9/5] We release all the source code for reproducing the results in our paper.
+- [2025/11/5] We release all the source code for reproducing the results in our paper.

 ## 👀 Overview
 <div align=center>